MicrosoftDocs/cpp-docs/docs/dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md

 The C++ standard says that a copy constructor is called when an object is moved, such that an object is created and destroyed at the same address.

-However, when **/clr** is used to compile and a function that's compiled to MSIL calls a native function where a native class—or more than one—is passed by value and where the native class has a copy constructor and/or destructor, no copy constructor is called and the object is destroyed at a different address than where it was created.
-This could cause problems if the class has a pointer into itself, or if the code is tracking objects by address.
+However, when a function that's compiled to MSIL calls a native function where a native class—or more than one—is passed by value and where the native class has a copy constructor or a destructor, no copy constructor is called and the object is destroyed at a different address than where it was created.
+This behavior could cause problems if the class has a pointer into itself, or if the code is tracking objects by address.

 For more information, see [/clr (Common Language Runtime Compilation)](../build/reference/clr-common-language-runtime-compilation.md).

-The following sample demonstrates when a copy constructor is not generated.
+The following sample demonstrates when a copy constructor isn't generated.

 ```cpp
 // compile with: /clr